-Dental implants are titanium artificial roots which cover the aesthetic, chewing and phonetic needs of people who have lost their natural teeth.
+Dental implants are artificial titanium roots that arise to meet the aesthetic, masticatory and phonetic needs that are diminished after the loss of natural teeth.

-Implants will allow us to chew comfortably, smile and speak as we would do with our own teeth.
+Dental implants will allow us to chew with total comfort, smile and speak with the same security as with our own teeth.

 In some specific and favourable cases, the patient, after undergoing implant surgery, can have a provisional prosthesis inserted on the same day as the surgery.
 This type of treatment provides the highest level of comfort, rehabilitation and readaptation of the patient to daily life, but in order for it to be carried out, a series of indispensable characteristics must be met.